HomeTrue North Blog

 Packing Tips

-Enjoy the pleasant fall weather in New Brunswick in the appropriate clothing.
-If you plan your travel this season, pack a light cardigan or fleece jacket, warm leggings and thermals (for late fall), long-sleeved shirts, and hoodies.
-Carry a pair of hiking shoes as you will spend lots of time outdoors.
+To enjoy the pleasant fall weather in New Brunswick, you'll want to have layers of clothing.
+If you plan to travel in this season, pack a light cardigan or fleece jacket, warm leggings and thermals (for late fall), long-sleeved shirts, and hoodies.
+Bring a pair of hiking shoes and a raincoat as you will spend lots of time outdoors.

 Father and children walking along the beach at Hopewell Rocks in New Brunswick